Jaxon Gaming News » League of Legends News » League of Legends release date

 League of Legends is far from flawless.
 But it comes from so much less than what it is now.
 160 champions, 120+ million active players, thousands of skins that can be obtained for free, and the biggest Esports.

-LoL is the game that doesn’t die.
+LoL is not dying.
 Patch after patch, it constantly reignites the interest, and no game release has managed to topple it.

 Featured Image Source: Riot Games